WHAT IS IT?

-Lap band surgery was the most common bariatric operation done in Australia (this includes Perth) a few years back.
+Lap band surgery was the most common bariatric operation done in Australia a few years back.
 It has gradually declined in use due to high long term revision surgery and complication rate.
 This still has some role for certain patients.

 - Doesn’t involve dividing or removing any part of your stomach or intestine

 - 15 to 30% patients will need some form of revisional surgery

 - Band slippage or erosion

 A Gastric Band (commonly referred to as a lap-band) is a silicon-based device that is surgically placed around the top of the stomach.
 It is adjustable and can be configured to best suit each individual’s requirements.